Curated picks

 王十里

-Ojuri, Ginza yakiniku spot known for hormone and mino cuts available only on first visit.
+Ojuri, Ginza yakiniku spot known for specialty hormone and mino cuts of rare availability.
 Small, refined counter setup with rotating daily specials.
 No English menu; cash-forward crowd.

-⚠️ First-visit-only hormone/mino availability is a key differentiator—verify current rotation on the website or by phone before visiting.
+⚠️ Hormone and mino are specialty cuts of rare availability—verify current rotation on the website or by phone before visiting.

 Read the editor's full guide → -